drew-gill/Medical-Tool-Retrieval-App/README.md

   * Staging is unused and should not be used
 * process.env.DB_URI
   * This contains the uri for the database
-* process.env.GCLOUD_PROJECT
-  * This sets the project as cen3031-final-project
-* process.env.GOOGLE_APPLICATION_CREDENTIALS
-    * This provides the path to the google api keys

 ## Log-in credentials
 In order to login with admin privledges, the following credentials must be entered into the username and password section on the login page.
 * Username: admin